scylladb/care-pet/docs/getting_started.md

     2020/08/06 16:44:33 sensor # 821588e0-840d-48c6-b9c9-7d1045e0f38c type L new measure 26.380281 ts 2020-08-06T16:44:33+02:00
     ...

-Write down the pet Owner ID (the ID is the part after the # sign without trailing spaces).
+7. Write down the pet Owner ID (the ID is the part after the # sign without trailing spaces).
 We will use it later.
-Now, start the REST API service in a separate, third, terminal.
+8. Now, start the REST API service in a separate, third, terminal.
 This server exposes a REST API that allows for tracking the pet's health state:

     $ go build ./cmd/server
     $ NODE1=$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' carepet-scylla1)
     $ ./server --port 8000 --hosts $NODE1

 	expected output:

     2020/08/06 16:45:58 Serving care pet at http://127.0.0.1:8000

+## Using the Application

-### Using the Application
+### Accessing the Application

 Open http://127.0.0.1:8000/ in a browser or send an HTTP request from the CLI:

     $ curl -v http://127.0.0.1:8000/

 	expected output:

     > GET / HTTP/1.1
     > Host: 127.0.0.1:8000